woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 Installation
 ------------

-The SDK can be installed in one of two ways.
+The Boundless SDK can be installed in one of two ways.
 The first is as part of a regular OpenGeo Suite install.
 See the :ref:`installation` section for details.

 The second method involves installing the SDK standalone:

 #.
-Downloaded the SDK from http://boundlessgeo.com/solutions/solutions-software/software/.
+Download the Boundless SDK from http://boundlessgeo.com/solutions/solutions-software/software/.

 #.
 Extract the archive to a suitable location on the file system.